What to eat

 Eggs are a convenient alternative to meat and are extremely versatile.
 They can be scrambled, boiled, poached or made into an omelette.

 Young people are recommended to eat two portions of fish a week, one of which should be oily.
-Tinned fish, such as salmon, mackerel and pilchards contain lots of omega 3 fatty acids and are beneficial for heart health.
-Fresh tuna counts as oily fish, but tinned tuna does not.
+Tinned fish, such as salmon, mackerel and pilchards contain lots of omega 3 fatty acids and are good for heart health.

 Meat is a good source of protein, vitamin B12 and iron.
 A diet rich in iron will help prevent iron deficiency anaemia which is a common condition in teenage girls.
 Processed meats and chicken products should be limited as they tend to be high in fat and salt and lower in iron.